neylsoncrepalde/100-days-of-code/log.md

 ### Day 3, January 3, 2017

 **Today's Progress:** Working in network diffusion model in Python.
-Today, I achieved to separate the simulations in two halfs and stated differente parameters for each half.
+Today, I achieved to separate the simulations in two halfs and stated different parameters for each half.
 Comparisons and interesting stuff begin to appear.
 I also started a new .py doc to do the social network analysis.
 I stated also every other probability to 50% to try to isolate the *Critics_rating* effect.
 Now, I think I must play a little with the parameters.
 Maybe tomorrow.

 **Thoughts:** Awesome!
 Very exciting.
 This is something I've been thinking of for days and it's finally working.
 Yeaaaah!!!